Smith scores in OT, Vegas takes 2-0 series lead on Chicago

+EDMONTON, Alberta (AP) — Even though Reilly Smith called it a lucky bounce, a whole lot more than luck is working right now for the Vegas Golden Knights.

-EDMONTON, Alberta (AP) — Reilly Smith scored in overtime, Robin Lehner made 22 saves and the Vegas Golden Knights beat the Chicago Blackhawks 4-3 on Thursday to take a 2-0 lead in the first-round series.
+Smith scored in overtime, Robin Lehner made 22 saves and the Golden Knights beat the Chicago Blackhawks 4-3 on Thursday to take a 2-0 lead in the first-round series.
+Vegas has won all five of its games since the NHL resumed.

+“We’re a pretty resilient group,” said Smith, who has three goals in the series.
+“We need to bring that for all 60 minutes. … There’s still a lot of things we need to clean up, but we’ll take the win and try to get a little bit better tomorrow.”

-Blackhawks goaltender Corey Crawford stopped 35 of the 39 shots he faced in a losing effort.
-Crawford and Lehner were teammates with Chicago until the trade deadline.
+Blackhawks goaltender Corey Crawford stopped 35 of the 39 shots he faced, including 16 in the third period alone.

 The Western Conference top-seeded Golden Knights are looking for their first playoff series victory since 2018.
 They reached the Stanley Cup Final that year, then lost to San Jose in seven games in the first round last year.